-- 1. To certify that an education programme in Nutrition and Dietetics meets prescribed standards - 2.
+- 1. To certify that a medical education programme meets prescribed standards - 2.
 To promote institutional self-evaluation and improvement

 The institutional self-study is central to the accreditation process.
-In the self-study, a school brings together representatives of the administration, academic staff, student body, and other stakeholders to:
+In the self-study, a medical school brings together representatives of the administration, academic staff, student body, and other stakeholders to:

-- Collect and review data about the school and its educational programmes - Identify institutional strengths and issues requiring action - Define strategies to ensure that the strengths are maintained and any problems addressed
+- Collect and review data about the medical school and its educational programmes - Identify institutional strengths and issues requiring action - Define strategies to ensure that the strengths are maintained and any problems addressed

-The summary report resulting from the self-study process provides an evaluation of the quality of the education programme and the adequacy of resources that support it.
+The summary report resulting from the self-study process provides an evaluation of the quality of the medical education programme and the adequacy of resources that support it.
 The usefulness of the self-study as a guide for planning and change will be enhanced if participation is broad and representative, and if the resulting analysis and conclusions are widely disseminated.
-Because of the time and resources required to conduct a self-study, schools should give careful thought to other purposes that may be served by the process.
+Because of the time and resources required to conduct a self-study, medical schools should give careful thought to other purposes that may be served by the process.
 The activity might serve as a vehicle to reaffirm the school's mission and goals or set new strategic directions.

 The Self-Study is built around standards for accreditation.
-The standards for accreditation by the CAAM-HP are contained in the document, 'Standards for the Accreditation of Nutrition and Dietetic Degree Programmes in the Caribbean Community', available from the CAAM-HP website.
+The standards for accreditation by the CAAM-HP are contained in the document Standards for the Accreditation of Medical Schools in the Caribbean Community, available from the CAAM-HP website.
+These standards have been endorsed by the medical education community and by the governments of the region who are signatories to the agreement setting up the CAAM-HP.